M.04.07 Release to work

 - The case officer must also explain to the prisoner (where relevant):

 - that immediately before leaving the prison and on return to the prison they may be scanned and/or rubbed-down or, if necessary in the circumstances, strip-searched for the purpose of detecting any unauthorised item.

 - they will be subject to the temporary release and removal random drug testing programme.

 - that their earnings can be used to pay:

 - any expenses incidental to the prisoner's employment or self-employment outside the prison

-- the cost of the prisoner's detention for each week during which he or she is allowed to engage in release to work (must not exceed the weekly rate fixed by the Minister) - prisoners who are on Release to Work pay board for prison accommodation; board payments are charged on the basis of 30% of the net income (excluding overtime but including holiday pay) to a maximum of $273 per week.
+- the cost of the prisoner's detention for each week during which he or she is allowed to engage in release to work (must not exceed the weekly rate fixed by the Minister) - prisoners who are on Release to Work pay board for prison accommodation; board payments are charged on the basis of 30% of the take home pay to a maximum of $273 per week.

 - payments to maintain any of the prisoner’s dependants, including to Inland Revenue for Child Support